wfavorite/psi/cmd/cpsi/Readme.md

 - Pass "stdout" as the Unix socket name.
 Events will be written to stdout, and not a Unix socket.
 - Define the ``CPSI_VERBOSE_BN`` variable.
 This is the basename of a log file that debug messages will be written to.
 A PID will be appended to the filename.

+I have included a [test_run.sh](test_run.sh) script to run in local test mode with a threshold likely to trigger on a lightly used dev system.

 ## Notes

 The most common failure is typically errno 22 on the write to the ``/proc/pressure/xxx`` file.
 When input values are out of bounds, the errno "Invalid argument" error is thrown.